yegor256/blog/_posts/2018/mar/2018-03-21-zerocracy-announcement.md

 Zerocracy offers exactly that: [Zerocrat](https://www.0crat.com), an automated project manager, which communicates as a chat bot and tells programmers what to do.
-It replaces a traditional "boss in the office", distributing [micro tasks]({% pst 2017/nov/2017-11-28-microtasking %}) among programmers, validating their results, paying them, and calculating schedule, budget, and scope predictions.
+It replaces a traditional "boss in the office," distributing [micro tasks]({% pst 2017/nov/2017-11-28-microtasking %}) among programmers, validating their results, paying them, and calculating schedule, budget, and scope predictions.
 It does